samuelim01/tp/docs/UserGuide.md

 #### 2.7.1.
 RSVP Status panel

 The RSVP Status panel is designed to help you keep track of the proportion of RSVP statuses of your guests.
-Representing the data is a pie chart, with labels containing the number of guests with each RSVP status.
+The data is represented using a pie chart, with labels indicating the number of guests with each RSVP status.
 The pie chart is updated automatically whenever you add, delete or edit a guest.

 <img src="images/rsvp-status-panel.png" alt="RSVP Status panel"> <br />